wst24365888/badfood/README.md

 ## ver-0.5.5

-Fix the bug that caused double tap action gesture registered on whole map page.
+Fix the bug that caused double tap (zoom in) gesture registered on whole map page.
 Adjust map markers to immutable.